 Bewitched was the first tv series to have an annual Halloween-themed episode, from 1964 until 1969.
 It's the Great Pumpkin, Charlie Brown has aired every October since its first broadcast in 1966, becoming a holiday tradition.

-Kids were encouraged to throw out anything unwrapped, and commercial packaged candy became the default Halloween treat.
+Kids were encouraged to throw out anything unwrapped, and commercially packaged candy became the default Halloween treat.
 Worries about their children's safety led many parents to begin escorting their kids.
 Adult parties became much less common, but Nixon masks were popular with adults who did celebrate.

 1978's Halloween wasn't the first horror movie to take place during the holiday, but it was the first to use the word in its title.
 It inspired a string of holiday-themed slasher films, including My Bloody Valentine, April Fool's Day, and Friday the 13th.
 The killer wore a modified rubber Captain Kirk mask painted white.